 To begin with, let’s import the following packages that we’ll need in this project:

-• org.openqa.selenium.* – this package allows us to access the Selenium capabilities for automating web tests.
+- org.openqa.selenium.* – A package that allows us to access the Selenium capabilities for automating web tests.

-• org.openqa.selenium.firefox.FirefoxDriver – this package has the FirefoxDriver class required to initialize a Firefox-focused driver onto the browser that the WebDriver class has instantiated.
-If you’re using another web browser, which is not Firefox, you can import its driver server according to the instructions on the Selenium official website referenced previously.
+- org.openqa.selenium.chrome.ChromeDriver – This package has the ChromeDriver class required to initialize a Chrome-focused driver onto the browser that the WebDriver class has instantiated.
+If you’re using another web browser, which is not Chrome, you can import its driver server according to the instructions on the Selenium official website referenced previously.

-After importing the necessary packages, let’s create an instance of the Selenium WebDriver and set it to our desired browser.
+After importing the necessary packages, let’s add a new test method and create an instance of the Selenium WebDriver and set it to our desired browser.

 Next, let’s launch a new browser session and provide the Mailtrap’s login URL as its parameter.
-This way, Firefox will navigate to the specified URL automatically.
+This way, Chrome will navigate to the specified URL automatically.

-If we right-click on the Mailtrap’s login form and select the Inspect Element option, we notice that the Email field is created using the <input type=”email”> element.
+Note that if we right-click on the Mailtrap’s login form and select the inspect option, we notice that the Email field is created using the <input id=”user_email”> element.

 Therefore, to locate this HTML element using a Selenium command, we’ll use the Selenium’s WebElement interface.
 Basically, the WebElement represents an HTML element; it allows us to carry out various operations associated with web page interactions.